Education & Research

 - Build a community-centered plan to meet the future needs of the area’s residents

 After local delegates prevented their first attempt for the 2022 Florida Legislative Session, Siesta Key successfully submitted for consideration in the 2023 Session.
 This study is for their proposed town of Siesta Key.
 The coastal island community in west Sarasota County, southwest of the City of Sarasota, is home to 6,769 permanent, and many more part-time residents.
 Among their primary concerns is the local control of planning and zoning decisions to help preserve the unique characteristics of this area.

-This study is significant in that it represents the most recent effort to incorporate a municipality under the “government lite” model, and that their proposal accomplishes this with just 0.5 mills of ad valorem taxes.
+This study is significant in that it represents their most recent effort to incorporate a municipality under the “government lite” model.

 Reference Municipal Plans